nikita-emelianov/word-flow/README.md

 #### TODOs
 * configure .env variables
-* fix bot docker local development, mount volume local to docker container so it would be easy to build and test changes of the fly
+* mount volume local to docker container so it would be easy to build and test changes of the fly

 ## HOWTO start